Yikes…New College Student Orientation

-Once you submit your enrollment deposit, then you’ll be able to access appointment information about your campus’ New Student Assessment and Orientation programs.
+Once you submit your enrollment deposit, then you’ll be able to access New Student orientation and assessment appointment information.

 New Student Orientation Benefits

-Attending your college’s New Student Orientation programs provides you with a whole host of benefits, choices, options, and opportunities to plan your college success strategy.
+Attending your college’s New Student Orientation program provides you with many benefits, choices, options, and opportunities to plan your college success strategy.

-During the course of New Student Orientation, you’ll receive a huge amount of new information.
+In any case, during New Student Orientation, you’ll receive an enormous amount of additional information.